List of Scooby-Doo characters: Daphne Blake

-Her usual appearance consists of a purple dress, pink pantyhose, purple shoes, and a green scarf.
-In Scooby-Doo and the Cyber Chase, she wore a purple and green three-piece suit with matching shoes.
-As a child, she wore a pink sweater, red skirt, and pink pantyhose with white go-go boots.
-In The 13 Ghosts of Scooby-Doo, she wore some other purple clothes with purple pants and purple high heels.

-While not as clever as Velma, Daphne would always solve her problems in a different way.
-The character later became more confident and started playing a more active role as time went on, a result of changing attitudes towards women during the 1970s and 1980s.
-In What's New, Scooby-Doo?, Daphne has also been known to open locks or do other tasks.

-In the movie Scooby-Doo on Zombie Island, Daphne as a young adult, had a very successful investigative TV series called Coast to Coast with Daphne Blake on a fictional channel called "Americana", which the show had aired on for two seasons.
-The producer of the show was Fred Jones, with whom she began a relationship with within the film's ending.

-Throughout the various incarnations of the character, there has been speculation that Daphne and Fred had an attraction toward each other.
-This is emphasized in Scooby-Doo!
-Mystery Incorporated.
-Throughout the first season, they are shown to be actively dating with Daphne showing more of her feelings toward Fred.
+Daphne Blake is a beautiful, fashionable young girl from a rich family.
+Portrayed as an enthusiastic, but also clumsy and danger-prone (hence her nickname "Danger-Prone Daphne") member of the gang, she serves as the damsel in distress and would occasionally get kidnapped and imprisoned, only to be saved by the gang.
+As the franchise progressed, she became a stronger, more independent character in some iterations, with a return to her danger-prone self in others.

+Daphne is shown to have a number of hobbies and physical prowess due to her rich upbringing.
+She also occasionally assists the gang by using beauty products in novel ways.
+Her catchphrase is "Jeepers!".

+Daphne was initially absent alongside Fred and Velma in the 1980s, with the franchise focusing on the comedy antics of Scooby, Shaggy, and Scrappy.
+However, when the "Whodunnit?" aspect returned to the series with The New Scooby and Scrappy-Doo Show (later retitled The New Scooby-Doo Mysteries), Daphne returned.
+She also appeared in 13 Ghosts of Scooby-Doo.

 Daphne was voiced by Stefanianna Christopherson from 1969 to 1970.
 She was replaced by Heather North who would voice Daphne until 1997 and again for the two direct-to-DVD movies, Scooby-Doo! and the Legend of the Vampire and Scooby-Doo! and the Monster of Mexico.
 Daphne was voiced by Mary Kay Bergman from 1998 to 2000.
 Daphne has been voiced by Grey DeLisle since 2001.
 In A Pup Named Scooby-Doo, Daphne was voiced by Kellie Martin.
 She was portrayed by Sarah Michelle Gellar in the 2002-2004 live-action films and by Kate Melton in the 2009-2010 live-action telefilms.
 Amanda Seyfried voices Daphne as an adult with Mckenna Grace as her younger self in the theatrical animated film Scoob!.